NVIDIA/TensorRT-Incubator/docs/README.md

 This directory includes all the source files for the public API documentation.
 The structure is such that similar or related concepts are grouped under the same file.
 For example, `Module` and `Parameter` are both documented under `nn.rst`.
-Note that each file renders as a separate page.

 ## Building Documentation Locally